Winter birding round up - where to go and what to see in the Eastern U.P. - January 2021

 Extension educator Elliot Nelson dishes on the best places to see winter birds in the Eastern U.P.

 Welcome to this edition of the Eastern UP Winter Birding Round Up.
-I’ve had a chance to get out and bird this winter as well as glean what’s happening in the area from personal conversations, Facebook, eBird, emails and more.
+I’ve been busy between work and home life, but still have had a chance to get out and bird this winter as well as glean what’s happening in the area from personal conversations, Facebook, eBird, emails and more.
 Birding is both a personal interest of mine, and a service I provide on behalf of Michigan Sea Grant, and as an Extension educator with Michigan State University.
 A reminder, most locations mentioned are found on the EUP Winter Birding Map at www.northhuronbirding.com.

 As a bit of a reminder how to bird this area.
 Most birding is done via driving along various routes through habitat targeting specific species.
 You often drive slowly through back roads, and pull over to get out and scan regularly.
 If you never get out to scan open fields or forests, and stay in your car the whole time, you are likely to miss many individual birds.
 Some forested areas like Hulbert Bog and Dunbar Park are better to view by walking around outside your car, but most open areas are best viewed from the car with only brief stops to get out and scan an area.